Introduction

 Result:

-- Proactive maintenance instead of reactive problem-solving
+- Proactive maintenance instead of reactive firefighting

-- Higher client satisfaction through transparent reports
+- Higher client satisfaction thanks to transparent reports

-- Scalable solution for further growth
+- A solution that scales with further growth

 Enterprise IT Department